 10.And moreover, I, my brothers, and my servants are lending them money and grain.
 Let us leave off, I pray, this usury.

-11.Restore to them this day, I pray, their vineyards, their oliveyards, and their houses, and the hundredth part of the money, and grain, and new wine, and fresh oil that you have been exacting from them.”
+11.Restore to them this day, I pray, their fields, their vineyards, their oliveyards, and their houses, and the hundredth part of the money, and grain, the new wine, and fresh oil that you have been exacting from them.”

-12. And they said, “We shall restore it and require nothing from them.
+12. And they said, “We will restore it and require nothing from them.
 We will do just as you are saying.”
-Then I called for the priests, that I might make them swear to act in accordance with this statement.
+Then I called for the priests, that I might make them swear to act according to this promise.

-13. Also, I shook out my lap and said, “So may God shake out from every man his house and his property who does not keep this thing.
+13. Also, I shook out my lap and said, “So may God shake out every man from his house and his property who does not keep this promise.
 For thus shall he be shaken out and emptied.”
 And the whole assembly said, “Amen”, and they praised the Lord.
 And the people did according to this promise.

-14. Moreover, from the day that he appointed me to be their governor in the land of Judah, from the twentieth year until the thirty-second year of Artaxerxes the king, twelve years, neither I nor my brothers ate of the governor’s food allowance.
+14. Moreover, from the day that he appointed me to be their governor in the land of Judah, from the twentieth year until the thirty-second year of Artaxerxes the king, twelve years, neither I nor my brothers ate the governor’s food.

-16. And I also persevered in the work on this wall and did not buy land, and my servants gathered there for the work.
+16. And I also persevered in the work on this wall, and we did not buy land, and all my servants were gathered there for the work.

-17. And there were one hundred and fifty men, Jews and officials, as well as those who came to us from the Gentiles who were round about us at my table.
+17. And there were at my table one hundred and fifty men, Jews and officials, as well as those who came to us from the Gentiles who were round about us.

 19. Remember for my good, O God, all that I have done for this people.